parkerdavis1/agave-portfolio/content/blog/scrolling-turkey-part-ii/scrolling-turkey-part-ii.md

   - javascript
   - css
   - turkeys
-draft: true
+draft: false
 eleventyExcludeFromCollections: false
 ---
 In my last post I made a [scrolling turkey](/blog/scrolling-turkey) but quickly realized, it needed to gobble.

 I started by getting a few audio files of turkeys gobbling.
-I assembled the samples into a single file so that I could play them as audio sprites with a single http request.
+I assembled the samples into a single file so that I could load them with a single http request but play them as audio sprites.
 I used OcenAudio to do it manually but I probably should have used the NPM package [audiosprite](https://www.npmjs.com/package/audiosprite) which uses FFMPEG to automatically create audio sprites with associated metadata.

 I grabbed the Sprite class from [this repo](https://github.com/musicandcode/WAAPI-Audio-Sprite/blob/main/app.js) and in its simplicity it works wonders!